-A back of the envelope calculation provides some perspective for comparison of measured CoP levels in sewage with what might be predicted from known excretion rates.
+A back-of-the-envelope calculation provides some perspective for comparison of measured CoP levels in sewage with what might be predicted from known excretion rates.
 Using the general range for per capita CoP excretion of 200-700 mg/day (derived from Table 2) and using a very rough estimate of per capita daily water usage of 100 gal/day [379 L/day (USEPA, 2011)], a projected range of CoP loadings in sewage influent could be 527-1,850 μg/L (assuming influent comprises solely domestic waste).
-This comports well with the published data (Table 2) and again points to the possible utility of CoP as a biomarker for the ASAP-SCIM concept.
+This is consistent with the published data (Table 2) and again points to the possible utility of CoP as a biomarker for the ASAP-SCIM concept.

-These levels are of course sensitive to a broad spectrum of variables, including water usage (which can vary dramatically by geographic locale, season, and family), water wastage (e.g., plumbing leaks), combined sewer inputs (e.g., industry, agriculture, wet weather), hidden alterations in sewer flows (infiltration/exfiltration), and CoP losses during transit to the STP (e.g., biodegradation).
+These levels are of course sensitive to a broad spectrum of variables, including water usage (which can vary dramatically by geographic locale, season, and family), water wastage (e.g., plumbing leaks), combined sewer inputs (e.g., industry, agriculture, wet weather, runoff of animal feces), infrastructure deterioration resulting in alterations in sewer flows (e.g., infiltration/exfiltration) (e.g., Shelton et al., 2011), and CoP losses during transit to the STP (e.g., biodegradation).
 This shows the importance of knowing the actual flux of sewage for each STP.